qawemlilo/ping-monitor/README.md

 var myWebsite = new Monitor(options);

-myWebsite.on(event, callback(response) {
+myWebsite.on(event, function(response) {
     // Do something with the response
 });
 ```